Holidays Act 2003: Sick Leave

 The Act states that an employee does not need to supply a medical certificate if the employee is away from work for 3 calendar days or less.
 This removes any unfairness in requiring an employee to supply a costly medical certificate when taking a short time off work.
-However, the Act states 3 calendar days, and not work days, so even taking just 2 days off work surrounding a weekend (eg Thursday-Friday, Friday-Monday or Monday-Tuesday) including statutory holidays, technically would require a medical certificate.
+However, the Act states 3 calendar days, and not work days, so even taking just 2 days off work surrounding a weekend (e.g. Thursday-Friday, Friday-Monday or Monday-Tuesday) including statutory holidays, technically would require a medical certificate.
 Furthermore, the Act was later amended that an employer can still request a medical certificate if they have reasonable grounds the employee is not sick, and that the employer agrees to reimburse the employee for the cost of obtaining the medical certificate.

 The Holidays Act describes sick leave entitlement in days and does not provide for smaller units.
 If an employee works part of a day and then takes the remainder of the day off as sick leave, then the whole day is counted as sick leave.
 Despite this, and employer and employee may agree to use hours or part days, as long as the employee is better off as a result.